mwarman/nest-playground/README.md

 Some endpoints, such as the `/auth/signin` endpoint, need to be public.
 The `Public` decorator is applied to all controller classes or methods which do not require authentication.
 The logic in `AuthGuard` looks for the presence of the `Public` decorator, bypassing authentication when present.

+### Application Changes for Authorization

+Authentication verifies the identity of a client. _Authorization_ determines if a verified client is _permitted_ to perform the requested operation.

+To implement a simple role-based access control (RBAC) approach, the `Roles` decorator is used on controller classes and methods to indicate which role(s) are required to access the endpoint(s).
+The absence of a `Roles` decorator indicates that any role (or no role, i.e. Public) is required to access the endpoint.

+The `RolesGuard` authorizes a request for a protected endpoint.
+The `RolesGuard` is configured as a _global_ guard in `AuthModule` which applies it to all endpoints without needing to explicitly decorate them.

+The `RolesGuard` compares the roles required to access the endpoint, i.e. those from the `Roles` decorator, to those roles granted to the authenticated user.
+If the user has at least one of the required roles, access is granted.
+Otherwise a `403 Forbidden` error is returned to the client.

+### Postman

+The Postman collection in the `/docs` directory contains all of the APIs used in this experiment.

+- `/auth/login`
+- `/auth/profile`
+- `/users`
+- `/users/:id`

 ### Further Reading

 - [NestJS Authentication Guide](https://docs.nestjs.com/security/authentication)